freeradical13/freeradical13.github.io/index.md

 * Group #17: [Halogens][] - Highly reactive because they want to gain an electron or share a pair of electrons to fill their set of of valence electrons.
 * Group #18: [Noble gases][] - Generally not chemically reactive ([inert][]) because the set of valence electrons is full.

-The size of an atom increases from top to bottom as electron shells are added; however, moving left to right, the size of an atom decreases as the additional protons draw in the electrons.
+The radius of an atom increases from top to bottom as electron shells are added; however, moving left to right, the radius of an atom decreases as the additional protons draw in the electrons.

 [Ionization energy][] (or cationization energy) is the amount of energy needed to remove an electron from an element (and form a cation).
 Energy is required to remove the electron because the electron is attracted to its proton(s).
 Following from the octet rule, ionization energy is lowest on the left of the table because those elements want to lose electron(s) to achieve a full set of valence electrons, and [ionization energy generally increases from left to right][ionization energy increases right] as additional protons add more pull to the electrons.
 Ionization energy decreases from top to bottom because valence electrons are farther from the protons (to which they're attracted) and thus the electrons are easier to peel off.